vitagroupag/documentation/docs/EHRbase/01-Installation.md

 ehrbase/ehrbase
 ```

-This will start ehrbase without any Authentication mechanism configured.
+This will start EHRbase without any Authentication mechanism configured.
 See the [Security](03-Explore/04-Security.md) section for details on how to configure security.

+To check that EHRbase has started, open a browser and access http://localhost:8080/ehrbase and you should see the welcome page.

 #### Parameters